Delving into Sequential Patches for Deepfake Detection: Related work

-Although temporal methods \cite{agarwal2020detecting,li2018ictu,haliassos2021lips,yang2019exposing,sun2021improving,zheng2021exploring} are also studied, most of they fall into the visual anomalous pattern learning such abnormal eye blinking \cite{li2018ictu}, non-synchronized lip movements \cite{agarwal2020detecting,haliassos2021lips}, inconsistent facial movements \cite{zheng2021exploring}, etc. In the foreseeable further or even good cases of current arts, we could hardly find these significant patterns.
-In contrast, we explore the substantial temporal inconsistency of independently frame-wise generation at local patches, which is more generalizable and also more robust to common perturbations, as the underlying temporal patterns are less affected.
+Although temporal methods \cite{agarwal2020detecting,li2018ictu,haliassos2021lips,yang2019exposing,sun2021improving,zheng2021exploring} are also studied, most of they fall into the visual anomalous pattern learning such as abnormal eye blinking \cite{li2018ictu}, non-synchronized lip movements \cite{agarwal2020detecting,haliassos2021lips}, inconsistent facial movements \cite{zheng2021exploring}, etc. In the foreseeable further or even good cases of current arts, we could hardly find these significant patterns.
+In contrast, we explore the substantial temporal inconsistency of independently frame-wise generation at local patches, which is more generalizable and also more robust to common perturbations.